San Giovenale Triptych

 San Giovenale Triptych is the creator of Masaccio[2].

-San Giovenale Triptych's religion is recorded as Christianity[4].
+San Giovenale Triptych's genre is religious art[7].